No Gravity (Shontelle album)

-No Gravity is the second studio album by Barbadian recording artist Shontelle, released on September 21, 2010 by SRC Records in the United States.
+No Gravity is the second studio album by Barbadian singer Shontelle, released on September 21, 2010 by SRP Records, SRC Records and Universal Motown Records in the United States.
 The album was later released on October 18, 2010 in the United Kingdom.
 Initially scheduled for an August 2010 release the album had been in production since August 2009 and was pushed back by one month to include additional recording sessions with Rodney Jerkins.

 It has been preceded by the lead single "Impossible", which was released on February 9, 2010, and reached number 13 on the US Billboard Hot 100.
 A second single, "Perfect Nightmare", was sent to American radio on August 31, 2010.
 The album debuted at number eighty-one before falling off the chart the following week.

 In May 2011, according to a post on Shontelle's official Facebook page, the album was due for re-release in 2011.
 However it was revealed in August 2011, that Shontelle was working on her third studio album.